+'''

-iptables -A PREROUTING -t nat -p protocol --dport incoming port -j DNAT --todestination IP:rerouted port
+iptables -A PREROUTING -t nat -p protocol --dport incoming\ port -j DNAT --to-destination IP: rerouted\ port

+'''

-Replace protocol with tcp or udp, incoming port with the port where the messages are arriving, and IP:rerouted port with the IP address of the local machine and an available port above 1024.
+Replace protocol with tcp or udp, incoming port with the port where the messages are arriving, and IP:rerouted port with the IP address of the local computer and an available port above 1024.

-- 4 Save the changes. - 5 Reboot.
+- 4 Save the changes. - 5 Reboot the server.
 If you cannot reboot immediately, run the iptables command in Step 3 from a command line.